rjmcguire/core_mini_http.rs/README.md

 $ cargo test
 ```

-You can also run a small HTTP server on your localhost:
+You can also run a small demo HTTP server on your localhost:

 ```bash
 $ cargo run